jjones203/architecture_kata/solution/actors_actions_scenarios.md

 The following are the most architecturally significant scenarios/flows, derived from the Actors and Actions above, which will shape the architecture of the Hey, Blue! system.

+_Click on the diagrams to make them larger._

 ### Legend

 This legend defines all the symbols that are used throughout our diagrams.